Succession to the Byzantine Empire: Direct Palaiologoi heirs and claimants

 After the fall of the despotate, Demetrios was captured by the Ottomans and was forced to turn over his wife and daughter, Helena Palaiologina (1431–1469), to the sultan's harem.
 He was allowed to live out his life in relative comfort in Adrianople and eventually became a monk, dying in 1470.
 Helena had predeceased Demetrios and died without children of her own.
 The fate of Thomas was different, as he escaped to Italy with Venetian aid, settling in Rome after being rewarded with pensions and honours by the Pope.
 He spent much of the time until his death in 1465 travelling around Italy hoping to rally support for his cause.
 Thomas's eldest son, Andreas Palaiologos (1453–1502), actively aspired to restore the Byzantine Empire, proclaiming himself as not only the Despot of the Morea in 1465 in succession to his father, but also the rightful 'Emperor of Constantinople' in 1483, the first and only of the post-1453 Palaiologoi to do so.
 Little came of Andreas's dreams, he died poor in Rome in 1502, having twice given up his imperial (though not despotal) claims, first to Charles VIII of France in 1494 and later as part of his will, granting the titles to Isabella I of Castile and Ferdinand II of Aragon, and their descendants in perpetuity.
+Andreas is commonly believed not to have left any descendants, though it is possible that he had children.
+Figures that have been suggested to have been children of Andreas include Constantine Palaiologos, employed in the papal guard and dead in 1508, Maria Palaiologina, who married the Russian noble Prince Vasily Mikhailovich of Vereya-Belozersk, and Fernando Palaiologos, an obscure figure described as 'the son of the Despot of the Morea' and recorded to have adopted that title after 1502.